 Are your vines grafted?

 About half of our vines are "own rooted" and half are grafted on resistant rootstock.
-The own rooted vines may eventually succumb to root born diseases and will have to be replanted.
+The own rooted vines may eventually succumb to root-borne diseases and will have to be replanted.
 The grafted vines will live long lives.
-In the decades to come we expect that our whole vineayrd will be grafted unto resistant rootstock.
+In the decades to come we expect that our whole vineyard will be grafted unto resistant rootstock.

 What clones do you use and why?